44351-w22/godot-tutorial-TheMusicMan28/README.md

   1: Made it so that enemy eyes change between Red and Blue.
   2: Allow the user to use WASD as input as well as arrow keys.
-  3: Added animated Spiral for background (PLEASE DO NOT MAKE YOURSELF SICK).
+  3: Added animated Spiral background that spins faster each life you lose (PLEASE DO NOT MAKE YOURSELF SICK).
   4: Allow the player to have 3 lives.
   5: Play Wilhelm Scream on hit.
   6: Remove all enemies when hit.